 In 2012, the Carnegie Building (a protected structure) re-opened with the extended three sides into the People’s Park to house a new storage space for the permanent collection, a café social space, a workshop area and additional public facilities.
 The extension was designed by Hugh Murray of Limerick (Project Architect) and John A. O’Reilly of County Clare (Design Architect) and funded by the Department of Arts, Heritage and the Gaeltacht through the Access II scheme (designed to assist the provision of high standard arts and culture infrastructure) which provided 70 per cent of the cost and Limerick City Council, which provided the other 30 per cent.
-The scale of the redevelopment necessitated the closure of LCGA in Pery Square for a period of over a year, during which parts of the collection were exhibited in The Hunt Museum, the Jim Kemmy City Museum and also at Istabraq Hall, City Hall, Merchants Quay.
+The scale of the redevelopment necessitated the closure of LCGA in Pery Square for a period of over a year, during which time parts of the Permanent Collection were exhibited in The Hunt Museum, the Jim Kemmy City Museum and also at Istabraq Hall, City Hall, Merchants Quay.
 LCGA continued to exhibit its contemporary exhibitions while off-site from Pery Square.

 Access II funding from the Department of Arts, Heritage and the Gaeltacht was granted to the development, with also funding from City Council.
-A sculpture - to be called "The Siege of Limerick" - was commissioned from internationally renowned, New York-based artist Brian O’Doherty to mark the re-opening in 2012.
-The ‘triangular’ sculpture has been funded by the ‘Per Cent for Art’ programme, which allows pieces of art to be commissioned or purchased as a complement to an architectural development.
+A sculpture - to be called "The Siege of Limerick" - was acquired from internationally renowned, New York-based artist Brian O’Doherty to mark the re-opening in 2012.
+The acquisition of the ‘triangular’ sculpture has been funded by the ‘Per Cent for Art’ programme, which allows pieces of art to be commissioned or purchased as a complement to an architectural development.